Sara Moulton

 Moulton was the on-air food editor for Good Morning America, a morning news-and-talk show broadcast on the ABC television network, from 1997 through 2012.
 She was the chef of the executive dining room at Gourmet for 20 years, a stint that ended when the magazine ceased publication in 2009.

 Between 1996 and 2005, Moulton hosted Cooking Live (1997–2002), Cooking Live Primetime (1999), and Sara's Secrets (2002–2005) on the Food Network, becoming one of the original stars of that cable-and-satellite-television channel during its first decade.
 Her career in television and cooking has spanned nearly 40 years.

 Moulton is the author of several cookbooks and videos, notably Sara Moulton Cooks at Home (2002), Sara's Secrets for Weeknight Meals (2005), and Sara Moulton's Everyday Family Dinners (2010).

 In 1982, Moulton co-founded the New York Women's Culinary Alliance.

 Since 2008, Moulton has been the host of Sara's Weeknight Meals, a cooking show distributed by American Public Television.
 From August 2012 through October 2018, Moulton was the author of a weekly cooking column for the Associated Press.

-In October 2016, Moulton joined Christopher Kimball's "Milk Street Radio", a weekly show broadcast by National Public Radio, as a cohost.
+In October 2016, Moulton joined Christopher Kimball's "Milk Street Radio," a weekly show broadcast by National Public Radio, as a cohost.

 Early life and education

 Moulton was born in New York City, and attended The Brearley School in New York City.

-The idea of channeling her childhood passion for food into a career did not occur to Moulton until after she graduated from the University of Michigan in Ann Arbor, Michigan with a major in the history of ideas.
+The idea of channeling her childhood passion for food into a career did not occur to Moulton until after she graduated from the University of Michigan in Ann Arbor, Michigan, with a major in the history of ideas.

 Moulton enrolled at the Culinary Institute of America in Hyde Park, New York, in 1975 and graduated with highest honors in 1977, winning a scholarship from Les Dames d'Escoffier in the process.
+In October of 2025, Moulton was among the founding roster of CIA grads honored on the school's new Walk of Fame.